CaptainJimmy/HarborMaster/README.md

 _selects the vessel he is ‘checking out’ for the day:_

-He then goes through the checkout process:
+He then goes through the checkout process, for examples:

-* Fuel levels
+* Fuel levels for each tank
 * Oil Level
 	* Did You Add Oil?
 How much?
 How Much is left on board?
-* Transmission Oil Level
-	* Did You Add Oil?
-How much?
-How Much is left on board?
 * Is the alternator belt tensioned?
 * Black water tank level
 * Are there any critical items the manager needs to know about?

 Submit the check in procedure.
-The Manager is emailed an HTML report.
+The Manager is emailed an HTML report if there are critical items, otherwise they don't need.

 **Vessel Check Out (End Of Day)**

 Vessel shutdown procedures are stepped through one by one.
 If there are critical items the manager or next captain needs to know about, There is a spot for it.
+The manager is emailed an end of day report.

 **Vessel Trip Manifests**

 _USCG Regulations Require a passenger manifest to be stored off the vessel, whether it be paper or electronic._

 _**Depart:**_ Captain is prompted with the type of trip (sunset cruise, booze cruise, harbor tour, etc, expected duration, number of passengers on board, number of crew on board, names of crew,  departure time(departure time is not necessarily the time of submission).
 An email is generated automatically upon submission of departure.

 **Arrive:**
- Captain is prompted with the arrival time. (as the arrival time is not necessarily the time of submission) The trip is cleared and logged upon submission.
-An email is generated automatically upon submission.
+ Captain clicks on the active trips - and is prompted with the arrival time. (as the arrival time is not necessarily the time of submission) The trip is cleared and logged upon submission.
+An email is generated automatically upon submission of arrival.

 **Vessel Procedures:**
 These Are Sometimes Weekly or Daily Tasks.
 This is an Excellent way To Log